Pediatric Depression

 What is pediatric depression?

-A mental health disorder characterized by persistent feelings of sadness in children.
+A mental health condition characterized by persistent feelings of sadness and loss of interest in activities in children and adolescents.

 What are the symptoms of pediatric depression?